akkadotnet/getakka.net/src/docs/Working with actors.md

 // will look up sibling beneath same supervisor Context.ActorSelection("../joe");
 ```
 The supplied path is parsed as a `System.URI`, which basically means that it is split on / into path elements.
 If the path starts with /, it is absolute and the look-up starts at the root guardian (which is the parent of "/user"); otherwise it starts at the current actor.
-If a path element equals .., the look-up will take a step “up” towards the supervisor of the currently traversed actor, otherwise it will step “down” to the named child.
+If a path element equals .., the look-up will take a step “up" towards the supervisor of the currently traversed actor, otherwise it will step “down" to the named child.
 It should be noted that the .. in actor paths here always means the logical structure, i.e. the supervisor.

 The path elements of an actor selection may contain wildcard patterns allowing for broadcasting of messages to that section: